Agritourism is recognized as a vital tool for sustaining the family farm and represents significant economic potential for the community in general.

 “These Regulations are intended to foster and promote Agritourism in Douglas County, in keeping with the State of Kansas policy of encouraging Agritourism, while ensuring the public health, safety and welfare is protected."
 (Section 12-319-7 Zoning Regulations)

-The regulations do not apply to agricultural purposes.
+The regulations do not apply to agriculturally exempt purposes.
 (Per K.S.A.
-12- 758 and Douglas County Zoning Regulation Section 12-304-6.01, land used for agricultural purposes and buildings used exclusively for agricultural purposes are exempt from County Zoning Regulations.)
+12- 758 and Douglas County Zoning Regulation Section 12-304-6.01, is land and buildings used exclusively for agricultural purposes are exempt from County Zoning Regulations.)

 Where does your use fit?
 Determine if you a Tier 1 or a Tier 2.

 Tier 1 (low intensity) - Can be registered administratively.

 Tier 2 (medium intensity) – Registration requires County Commission approval.

 If your use meets the criteria, it is a Tier 2 use:

 The next step is to register your agritourism business with the State of Kansas.
 You can visit the Kansas Agritourism website to register your business.
 You will need to follow the State's requirements.
 Upon approval, they will send you confirmation and a certificate.
 Bring the information to the Zoning & Codes Department to apply for the County's agritourism licensing.

 If your answer is Yes: Provide State registration, site plan and other information regarding your use to the Zoning and Codes office.
 Tier 1 may be administratively approved.
 Tier 2 requires public notification and Board of County Commission approval.

 If your answer is No: Contact the Zoning and Codes office to determine if your use is permitted with Conditional Use Permit (CUP), Special Event Permit or Rezoning.